Bastardkb/bastardkb.github.io/fw/flashing.md

 Please refer to the [keymap guide][keymaps] to find the default location of this key for your keyboard.

+Once you've put the keyboard in bootloader mode, you can skip to the [usb drive section](#usb-drive).

 ## Update button

 Locate the button labeled "UPDATE" or "RESET" on your controller.